 Although most shipwrecks hold historic value, shipwrecks are important to locate for practical reasons as well.
 More modern shipwrecks are a significant cause of pollution from leaking fuel and the degradation of metal from the ship’s hull.
 These factors can be hazardous to the nutrient growth and marine life near the wreck.
 Shipwrecks can also be a navigational hazard by putting present day boaters in harm’s way and possibly condemning their vessels to a similar fate.

 So how do underwater archaeologists ensure the preservation of these important pieces of history?
 The first is to leave the wreck in situ or as it was.
 This is the most cost effective method and allows future archaeological exploration.
 The next is full scale conservation by bringing the entire wreck to the surface and caring, storing, and displaying it forever.
 This method is rare as it can be very expensive.
-The last method is a mixture of In situ and conservation which involves bringing the most culturally significant artifacts to the surface while documenting the rest and leaving them in situ.
-In the case of the Regina and the USS Narcissus archaeologist choose to leave the sites in situ.
+The last method is a mixture of in situ and conservation which involves bringing the most culturally significant artifacts to the surface while documenting the rest and leaving them in situ.
+In the case of the Regina and the USS Narcissus, archaeologists choose to leave the sites in situ.

 So, why would an archaeologist choose in situ and not excavation?
 Today, new technology such as remote sensing and more accurate sampling methods allow archaeologists to draw conclusions from these objects without ever having to remove them.
-Unlike in the past, the items themselves are not the prize but the information they provide about trade, transportation routes, and more that fill in holes about our past.
+Unlike in the past, the items themselves are not the prize but the information they provide about trade, transportation routes, and more help to fill in holes about our past.